SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/permissions-templates.md

 We recommend that you create a separate SharePoint document library on your “SuperOffice Document site” for your templates.
 If you do not use SharePoint to store your templates, you will need WebTools in order to edit the templates​.

-​**Permissions to the SharePoint document library for SuperOffice templates**​
+## Permissions to the SharePoint document library for SuperOffice templates

 People who will edit the templates should have Permission level edit​.
 For instance, create a domain (AAD) group named template-editors​.